By: Stan Popovich

 8. Be trustworthy: Demonstrate integrity through honesty and accountability.
 Seek continuous improvement, take feedback seriously, and stay open-minded when presented with new ideas.

 9. Stay motivated: Focus on the present and maintain determination, even during challenging periods.
-The Managing Fear Framework emphasizes grounding yourself in the moment to manage anxiety and maintain productivity.
+This means grounding yourself in the moment to manage anxiety and maintain productivity.

 10. Be a team player: Support colleagues who may be struggling.
 Helping others grow and succeed demonstrates leadership and adds value to the organization.